Unfortunately, readers have let me know that this restaurant closed in 2020.

 Redd Wood is the second of two restaurants by acclaimed Chef Richard Reddington in Yountville.
 The other is simply called Redd and features upscale regionally inspired cuisine with ethnic influences.
 Redd Wood is an Italian eatery that features wood-fired pizza and is the subject of this post.
-It is a great spot for lunch or dinner in the city, read on for all the information.
+It is an excellent spot for lunch or dinner in the city, read on for all the information.

 - Location: 6755 Washington St, Yountville, CA 94599

 - Information from my visit in 2016